f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 Of course, of course slavery is the worst thing that ever happened.
 Of course it is!
 Every time its happened!
-Black people in America, jews in Egypt, every time another race of people has been enslaved it's a terrible, horrible thing... of course!
+Black people in America, Jews in Egypt, every time another race of people has been enslaved it's a terrible, horrible thing... of course!

 But maybe...